1MansiS/1MansiS.github.io/_posts/2021-04-07-Password_Storage_Using_Java.markdown

 ---

-2. Work Factor: Work Factors are parameters used for each password hash computation with the sole purpose of making hash calculations slower, thus more computationally expensive, which in turn makes offline password cracking slower.
+2. **Work Factor**: Work Factors are parameters used for each password hash computation with the sole purpose of making hash calculations slower, thus more computationally expensive, which in turn makes offline password cracking slower.
 For adaptive functions, the only work factor involved is the number of crypto iterations per calculation.
 With memory hard functions, we additionally have a few more parameters such as memory and CPU threads which adds more complexity to hashing, making it that much harder for offline cracking.
 Things to consider while thinking about Work Factors:

     - Work factor parameters should be individually tuned for each authentication server application.
 General guidance would be any interactive application should take at least 1 sec throughput and for non-interactive 5 secs are acceptable values.
     - Work Factors should be re-evaluated from time to time (ideally yearly), to keep up with hardware advances.
     - They are typically stored in password hash outputs making it a good idea to configure different iterations for each password.

 Summarizing,